Siparia: La Divina Pastora (Siparia Mai)

 Siparia is home to the annual festival of La Divina Pastora (Mary, as mother of the Good Shepherd), named for a Black Virgin enshrined as the church's patron saint.
 It is held on the feast day of La Divina Pastora some few weeks after Easter.
 Hindus also hold the separate Siparia Fete on Maundy Thursday and Good Friday.
 The image is considered a manifestation of the Blessed Virgin Mary by Catholics, while Hindus call her Siparee Mai ("Mother of Siparia"), variously identified as the form of a particular goddess such as Kali, Durga or Lakshmi, or seen as one in her own right.
-Aside from these religious groups most commonly associated with her cultus, she is revered as a folk saint by self-identified Jehovah's Witnesses, Anglicans, Spiritual Baptists, Rastafarians, Orishas, Baháʼís, and the indigenous Warao people.
+Aside from these religious groups most commonly associated with her cultus, she is revered as a folk saint by Anglicans, Spiritual Baptists, Rastafarians, Orishas, Baháʼís, and the indigenous Warao people.
 Early Chinese settlers who practised Buddhism and Chinese folk religion understood her to be an emanation of the bodhisattva, Guanyin.
 There have even been some Muslims who regard the site as holy and say prayers facing Mecca, but do not revere the statue as it is haram.

 The precise origins of the statue is unknown, but it is known to have been in the Siparia area since at least the 18th century.